jetbrains-academy/sql-course/Lesson3/task4/task.md

   AND climate IN (SELECT climate FROM Planet WHERE is_inhabited)
 ```

+The subquery `SELECT climate FROM Planet WHERE is_inhabited` builds a list of values, and the outer query for each row will test
+if its `climate` value is one of the values produced by the subquery.

 Naturally, the subquery is supposed to return a single column with the data type matching the data type
-of the left operand.
+of the left-hand operand.

 ### Subqueries and operator `EXISTS`

 Another operator which takes a subquery argument and may render useful in some cases is `EXISTS`.
 It returns `true` if a subquery result is not empty.
-Let's start with the example which is not that useful:
+Let's start with a dumb example:

 ```sql
 SELECT * FROM Planet